12NikhilKumar/12NikhilKumar/README.md

-- 👋 Hi, I’m NikhilKumar
+- 👋 Hi, I’m NikhilKumar final year student of btech in information technology at BP Poddar institute of management and technology Kolkata
 - 👀 I’m interested in webDevlopment
-- 🌱 I’m currently learning full stack webDevlopment
+- 🌱 I’m currently learning full stack webDevlopment from masai school

 <!---
 12NikhilKumar/12NikhilKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.